timsjt/EGL314_TEAMB/README.md

         r.close()
 ```
 <h3>
-10. After these following steps, you should good to go with your RFID readers/tags!
+10. After these following steps, you should be good to go with your RFID readers/tags!
 </h3>